MariaD28/Music-Space/README.md

 > VIII.
 Acknowledgements

 Special thanks to our wonderful teachers in developing this project; Sir Ehsan and Sir Ivan, thank you for your guidance and patience with us!
 Thanks to OpenAI for providing the ChatGPT model used to generate this README.
-Special thanks to the developers of the libraries and frameworks used in this project.
+Special thanks to the developers of the libraries and frameworks used in this project....